magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_payment_new_field.md

   - Checkout
 ---

-We will need to take the following steps to add a custom field in offline payment method:
+The following steps are required to add a custom field to an offline payment method:

 1. Create a new module.
-1. Create an InstallData script.
+1. Create an `InstallSchema` script.
-1. Add a requirejs file in module.
+1. Add a `requirejs` file to the module..
 1. Override the vendor files.
-1. Add a Observer.
+1. Add an Observer.
-1. Verify that it works.
+1. Verify that the module works.

 Let’s go through each step.